-As winter approaches and the days get shorter, darker and colder, it’s normal to feel less motivated when it comes to prioritising your health and fitness.
-While you may find it easy to eat a healthy, balanced diet during the summer months, during the winter, sometimes all we feel like doing is curling up on the sofa with a big bowl of comfort food.
+It’s normal to feel less motivated when it comes to prioritising your health and fitness during winter.
+While you may find it easy to eat a healthy, balanced diet during the summer months, when it comes to winter, sometimes all we feel like doing is curling up on the sofa with a big bowl of comfort food.

 However, winter comes with coughs, colds and flu, so it’s important to make sure we’re eating the right food to support our immune system, and boost our general wellbeing.
 The good news is that making healthy choices doesn’t have to mean compromising on either comfort or taste – there are plenty of tasty, nutritious foods that will keep you warm and well-nourished during the chillier months.